KnowledgeForwardSolutions/CheckDigits.Net/README.md

 Validate method will return ```false```.

-The ICAO 9303 Document Size TD1 algorithm only supports validation of check digits and does support calculation of check digits.
+The ICAO 9303 Document Size TD1 algorithm only supports validation of check digits and does not support calculation of check digits.

 #### Details